TopraksoyEarthmanTsuchimoto/tilt-to-steer.js/README.md

 ### Turn your tablet or phone into a steering wheel!
 This library converts raw `deviceorientation` data (mobile device tilt in degrees) into usable good numbers.

-- NOTE: This library does not feature a *perfect-in-theory* kind of solution to the gimbal lock problem.
+- NOTE: This library does not feature a *perfect* solution to the gimbal lock problem.
 It only gives you numbers that will hopefully be **good enough**  to steer a car in a racing game that would run in any screen orientation.

 Try it live,
 https://topraksoyearthmantsuchimoto.github.io/tilt-to-steer-js/